tencentyun/intlcloud-documents/yehe_doc/中间件与通信/短信/最佳实践/如何群发祝福短信_intl_en.md

 ## Step 4.
 View SMS delivery result
 You can view the SMS delivery result in the following ways:
 - On the **Chinese Mainland SMS** > **Bulk SMS** page, click **Details & Report Analysis** on the line of the target task to view its detailed record and report analysis.
-- Select **Statistics** > **Chinese Mainland SMS** and you can filter and view the statistics and relevant analysis of Chinese Mainland SMS by application, signature, body template, and time.
+- Select **Business Statistics** > **Chinese Mainland SMS** and you can filter and view the statistics and relevant analysis of Chinese Mainland SMS by application, signature, body template, and time.